-Last week, we had the pleasure to host a webinar with Oasis Smart SIM and ARIADNEXT, where we discussed the most common mistakes made by telcos when implementing eSIM.
+Last week, we had the pleasure to host a webinar in partnership with Oasis Smart SIM and ARIADNEXT.
+The webinar focused on creating a frictionless digital customer experience (CX) in telecom.
+We discussed the most common mistakes service providers (SPs) make when undergoing digital transformation and digitalising their CX.
+We also provided recommendations on how to fix those mistakes by correctly utilising new digital technologies such as eSIM and eKYC.
 The presentation was moderated by Martin Erkal, Strategic Partnership Lead at Tata Communications.
-You can find a video recording from the day at the end of this article.
+You can find the webinar recording at the end of this article.

 Digital transformation in telecom

 Digital transformation in the telecoms industry is imperative.
 Shareholders demand it.
 Customers expect it.
 The impacts of the COVID-19 pandemic are accelerating it.
 Yet, a staggering 70% of digital transformations fail.

 The telecoms industry has lagged behind other sectors in realising the importance of digital transformation and creating a digital customer experience.
 However, to avoid the most pressing challenges in the telecom industry – slow growth, increasing competition from OTTs, low NPS scores, declining ARPU and rising churn – SPs must disrupt and reinvent themselves, and fast.

 Digital customer experience in telecom – fast, frictionless, fun

 Research revealed several keys to digital transformation success.
 Well-planned technology adoption, customer-centrism, and application of innovation culture are just some of them.
 But in the telecom industry, the main differentiator is customer experience.

 SPs have historically been oblivious to CX.
 They have competed primarily based on coverage, value-added services (VAS) and price.
 However, due to the growing digitalisation and the use of mobile devices, customer expectations toward telecom service providers have changed.